Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Uplink Spectral Efficiency

-\begin{proof} The SE in \eqref{eq:rate-expression-general} is obtained by treating \eqref{eq:soft_estimate} as interference channel with the known channel response $\mathbb{E}\left\{\vect{v}_k^{\Htran}\vect{b}_k\right\}$ and the interference $\vect{v}_k^{\Htran}\vect{y}-\mathbb{E}\left\{\vect{v}_k^{\Htran}\vect{b}_k\right\}s_k$.
-Then, using \cite[Corollary~1.3]{massivemimobook}, we obtain the given result. \end{proof} Note that Lemma~\ref{eq:capacity1} is valid for any selection of receive combining vector $\vect{v}_k$, based on any type of channel estimates that are independent of the data.
-Maximum ratio (MR) combining can be used to maximize the received power, which for the considered RIS-assisted massive MIMO system can be defined as where we recall that $\widehat{\vect{b}}_k$ is the estimate of the overall channel $\vect{b}_k$ from \eqref{eq:bk-estimate}, obtained using one of the schemes that will be described in later sections.
-Since MR ignores the interference, and there can exist substantial interference in the considered setup, we will also consider the regularized zero forcing (RZF) scheme that actively suppresses interference using the combining vector We notice that if the overall channel estimate $\widehat{\vect{b}}_k$ and the respective estimation error $\vect{b}_k-\widehat{\vect{b}}_k$ are uncorrelated given the channel estimates, the so-called MMSE combining vector is given by with
+Note that Lemma~\ref{eq:capacity1} is valid for any selection of receive combining vector $\vect{v}_k$, based on any type of channel estimates that are independent of the data.
+Maximum ratio (MR) combining can be used to maximize the received power, which for the considered RIS-assisted massive MIMO system can be defined as

-and it minimizes the mean-square error (MSE) in the data detection given the channel estimates, i.e., Note that the overall channel estimation error that is represented by $\vect{b}_k-\widehat{\vect{b}}_k$ is not independent of the channel estimates for all the schemes that we will describe due to non-Gaussian channels.
-To make the computation of the corresponding conditional error correlation matrices manageable, we will replace them by using the approximation which can be estimated by a Monte Carlo simulation.
-Inserting the matrices $\widetilde{\vect{C}}_i$ into the expression in \eqref{eq:MMSE-combiner}, we obtain a heuristic receive combining vector.
-We call this the approximate MMSE (AMMSE) combiner, i.e.,
+where we recall that $\widehat{\vect{b}}_k$ is the estimate of the overall channel $\vect{b}_k$ from \eqref{eq:bk-estimate}, obtained using one of the schemes that will be described in later sections.
+Since MR ignores the interference, and there can exist substantial interference in the considered setup, we will also consider the regularized zero forcing (RZF) scheme that actively suppresses interference using the combining vector